 (including the curvature term in the formula for completeness).
-So, we can interpret Eq.~\eqref{eq:EQdensevolgenH0} as the result of a ``backward-in-time integration'' (because $\rho_{\text{crit},0}$ depends on $H_0$) of the energy conservation equation \eqref{eq:EQeconsnbgH0} for the individual components of a given model, as a function of scale factor $a$.
-This ``backward-in-time integration'' has to be performed, because we have no equation which determines the initial conditions (ICs) in the early Universe from first principles.
-However, we do have CMB measurements, which provide us with information of the conditions at place at a redshift of $z \sim 1090$, and using this high-precision data we can infer the present-day values of, say, the $\Lambda$CDM model parameters, if extrapolated to the present.
-So, Eq.~\eqref{eq:EQdensevolgenH0} determines the ICs in the early Universe, while customarily performing a ``forward-in-time integration'' of $H$ when solving the Friedmann equation ~\eqref{eq:EQfriedmannLCDMnbgLCDM}.
-Indeed, the specific requirements for integrating consistently the densities for models with cosmic components having \emph{time-dependent} \acidx{EOS} parameters will be discussed in the next sections.
+So, we can interpret Eq.~\eqref{eq:EQdensevolgenH0} as the result of a backward-in-time integration (because $\rho_{\text{crit},0}$ depends on $H_0$) of the energy conservation equation \eqref{eq:EQeconsnbgH0} for the individual components of a given model, as a function of scale factor $a$.
+This backward-in-time integration is performed, because we have no equation which determines the initial conditions (ICs) in the early Universe from first principles.
+However, below we will exemplify that CMB measurements, which provide us with information of the conditions at place at a redshift of $z \sim 1090$, along with extrapolating this high-precision data to present-day values using the $\Lambda$CDM concordance parameters, can approximate the initial densities to a high accuracy.
+So, Eq.~\eqref{eq:EQdensevolgenH0} determines the energy densities in the early Universe, while customarily performing a forward-in-time integration of $H$ when solving the Friedmann equation ~\eqref{eq:EQfriedmannLCDMnbgLCDM}.

-The observation of the \acidx{CMB} by the Planck mission \cite{Collaboration2018} confirmed previous measurements and more accurately determined the set of parameters of the \acidx{LCDM} concordance model.
+The observation of the CMB by the Planck mission \cite{Collaboration2018} confirm previous measurements and more accurately determine the set of parameters of the $\Lambda$CDM concordance model.
 As an illustration, Figure \ref{fig:LCDM} depicts the evolution of the energy densities of the cosmic components, using the present-day values $\Omega_{r,0} = 9.16714 \times$10$^{-5}$, $\Omega_{b,0} = 0.0482754$, $\Omega_{\text{CDM},0} = 0.263771$, $\Omega_{\Lambda,0} = 0.687762$, and setting $\Omega_{k,0} = 0$.
-The present-day ``Hubble constant'' $H_0 = 67.56$~km/s/Mpc determines the present-day critical density $\rho_{\text{crit},0}$, which is used in Eq.~\eqref{eq:EQdensevolgenH0} in order to evolve the densities back in time to the early Universe.
+The present-day Hubble constant $H_0 = 67.56$~km/s/Mpc determines the present-day critical density $\rho_{\text{crit},0}$, that is used in Eq.~\eqref{eq:EQdensevolgenH0}, in order to evolve the densities backward-in-time to the early Universe.
 The integration of Eq.~\eqref{eq:EQfriedmannLCDMnbgLCDM} determines the expansion history and yields an age of $13.8$~Gyr for the Universe in the $\Lambda$CDM model.

-\section{Cosmic components with a time-dependent EoS parameter: the case for ``dark energy''}
+\section{Cosmic components with a time-dependent EoS parameter: The case for dark energy}